 That article drew widespread attention and served notice of genetic counseling’s increasingly influential role in cancer detection and treatment.

-“It could be a young woman diagnosed with breast cancer coming in to see whether there is a genetic component,” says Joines, who previously served as assistant director of the genetic counseling graduate program at the University of Maryland and has extensive experience in providing counseling in oncology, pediatric, and neurology clinics.
+“It could be a young woman diagnosed with breast cancer coming in to see whether there is a genetic component,” says Joines, who previously served as assistant director of the genetic counseling graduate program at the University of Maryland.
 “But it could also be precautionary, such as a patient who has colon cancer in his family and wants to understand the risks.”

 The Rutgers graduate program is the first in New Jersey and offers a major advantage: Students can do rotations with trained genetic counselors at Robert Wood Johnson Medical School (RWJMS) and Rutgers New Jersey Cancer Institute, both part of RBHS.
-This semester, for example, the students took their “Medical Genetics” class at the Child Health Institute of New Jersey, part of RWJMS.
+The students took their “Medical Genetics” class at the Child Health Institute of New Jersey, part of RWJMS.
 The course is taught by Susan Brooks, a professor at the medical school who also serves as medical director for the graduate program.

 “Most of the Big Ten schools have genetic counseling training,” Brooks says.
 “There was really a need for one in New Jersey.”

 The program also offers internships at other hospitals and health facilities throughout the state, and students also have the opportunity to work in industry, advocacy, and research roles.

 “I like that the program is geared toward the way the field is moving,” says Reeve, who majored in biology at Rutgers University–Camden.

 Students cite another benefit of the program: They’ll be entering their profession in a relatively short period of time.
 The second year students are completing their field work and some are already applying for jobs.

 Spinosi, who shadowed genetic counselors during her undergraduate years at Rutgers University–New Brunswick, says the work is always inspiring.